CCOG for BI 213 Spring 2023

 Intended Outcomes for the course

-·apply biological theories and concepts to novel problems in plant/animal anatomy and physiology and ecology;
+- Apply biological theories and concepts to novel problems in evolution, systematics, and ecology.

-· assess the strengths and weaknesses of scientific studies in plant/animal anatomy and physiology and ecology and critically examine the influence of scientific and technical knowledge of plant/animal anatomy and physiology and ecology on human society and the environment.
+- Assess the strengths and weaknesses of scientific studies in evolution, systematics, and ecology and critically examine the influence of scientific and technical knowledge of these topics on human society and the environment.

-· apply concepts from plant/animal anatomy and physiology and ecology to their lives and community (personal, work, and career);
+- Apply concepts from evolution and systematics to their lives and community (personal, work, and career).

-· develop informed positions and opinions on contemporary issues in plant/animal anatomy and physiology and ecology, while considering ethical, scientific, community, and cultural implications;
+- Develop informed positions and opinions on contemporary issues in evolution, systematics and ecology, while considering ethical, scientific, community, and cultural implications.

 Outcome Assessment Strategies